-Identify the major environmental and public health issues of concern and indicate their relative importance to the development project.
+Identify the major environmental and public health issues of concern and indicate their relative importance to the design and operation of the development.
 Identify potential impacts as they relate to, (but are not restricted by) the following:

+- public health and safety

-- change in drainage pattern
+- -change in drainage pattern

 - flooding potential

+- aesthetics

 - landscape impacts of excavation and construction

 - loss of natural features, habitats and species by construction and operation

-- pollution of surface, coastal and ground water
+- pollution of potable, coastal, surface and ground water

-- Air pollution
+- air pollution

 - socio-economic and cultural impacts.

 - risk assessment

 - noise

 Distinguish between significant positive and negative impacts, direct and indirect, long term and immediate impacts.
-Identify avoidable as well as irreversible impacts.
+Identify trigger, avoidable reversible and irreversible impacts.
 Characterize the extent and quality of the available data, explaining significant information deficiencies and any uncertainties associated with the predictions of impacts.
 A major environmental issue is determined after examining the impact (positive and negative) on the environment and having the negative impact significantly outweigh the positive.
 It is also determined by the number and magnitude of mitigation strategies which need to be employed to reduce the risk(s) introduced to the environment.
 Project activities and impacts should be represented in matrix form with separate matrices for pre and post mitigation scenarios.
+An exhaustive list of impacts including a numerical weighting based on a stated methodology should be included.